 - Economics and Management: Economic and Social Administration, Econometrics, and Economics and Management

 - This institution is part of the national network of IEPs under the Fondation Nationale de Sciences Politiques

-- Focuses on a multidisciplinary approach of studying political science by combining history, law, political studies, and economics
+- Focus is on a multidisciplinary approach of studying political science by combining history, law, political studies, and economics